neskech/Minecraft-Sync/README.md

 ```console
 git clone git@github.com:neskech/Minecraft-Sync.git
 ```

+### 1b.
+If you dont want to build the app yourself, then download one of the executables and run that instead

 ### 2. Run this command in order to set the configuration of the application, please do every command besides ServerDirectory.
 Unless you are hosting a server.
 ```console